Thinking About Divorce? 5 Financial Moves to Consider Before You File

 If you believe changes are necessary for personal safety or logistical reasons, speak with your attorney before taking action.

-4. Secure Your Access to Information and Communication
+4. Secure Your Personal Information and Communication

-• Email accounts
+• Personal email accounts

-• Online banking and financial accounts
+• Personal online banking and financial accounts

-• Password-protected files
+• Password-protected personal files

-5. Build the Right Team Around You
+5. Build the Right Professional Team

-At a minimum, your team should include:
+At a minimum, your team may include:

 • A family law attorney who specializes exclusively in high-asset and complex cases